 The Canadian Monarchy Debate

 Not everyone in Canada loves the monarchy.
 Polls suggest the country is actually split quite evenly on whether the institution is worth keeping.
-Is preserving constitutional ties to the monarchy something that benefits Canada?
-Or does it undermine Canada’s independence from Britain and bind the country to an out-of-date political system?
+Is preserving constitutional ties to the monarchy something that strengthens Canadian patriotism and democracy?
+Or does it simply undermine Canada’s independence from Britain and bind the country to an out-of-date political system?
 It’s a debate that often pops up in the Canadian media, particularly whenever the royals come to town.

 Though no major political party in Canada is officially in favour of cutting the country’s royal ties, there are two high-profile lobby groups that often debate the issue: the Monarchist League of Canada (pro) and Citizens for a Canadian Republic (anti).
 It’s not easy to generalize what sorts of Canadians support one side over the other.
 Support or opposition to the monarchy does not tend to be a neatly right or left wing issue, and on any given day you can find plenty of journalists, politicians, or academics willing to argue passionately for either side.